recallnet/rust-recall/README.md

 ### Access control

 Currently, there are two types of write-access controls: only-owner or public access.
-For example, you can create an object store that you, and _only_ you can write to — gated by signatures from your private key.
+For example, you can create a bucket that you, and _only_ you can write to — gated by signatures from your private key.
 Or, you can have "allow all" access where anyone can write data.